namiri-tech/docs-rdme-zm/docs/documentation/getting-started.md

 ---
-title: 'Getting Started: DigiTax and Smart Invoicing'
+title: 'Getting Started: DigiTax and ZRA Smart Invoicing'
 excerpt: >-
   This page will help you get started with DGTXZM.
 You'll be up and running in a jiffy!